-Citizens from EU/EEA countries/territories and Switzerland don’t require an entry visa, work permit or residence permit for the Netherlands.
-Only in case of a stay exceeding four months, they will need to register in the population register.
+Citizens from EU/EEA countries/jurisdictions and Switzerland don’t require an entry visa, work permit or residence permit for the Netherlands.
+Only in case of a stay exceeding 4 months, they will need to register in the population register.

 Citizens from outside the EU/EEA will need work permission for most of the work activities carried out in the Netherlands.
 There are a few work permit exemptions, however this needs to be assessed carefully in order to avoid high fines.

-Often an entry visa is required as well, and in case of a stay exceeding three months they will also need to obtain a Dutch residence permit.
+Often an entry visa is required as well, and in case of a stay exceeding 3 months they will also need to obtain a Dutch residence permit.

 The category of visa/permits that should be applied for is determined based on the nationality and the nature and duration of the business traveler’s activities in the Netherlands.